 Small businesses, especially those that are new, may be short on capital at some point.
-This is where a merchant cash advance comes in some handily.
+This is where a cash advance comes in some handily.
 It is probably the best option you have for quick funding for your small business when you are low on cash or when you want to improve your cash flow on a temporary basis.
-It’s important to understand what a merchant cash advance is and how it works to determine if it is truly the best option for your small business’ needs.
+It’s important to understand what a cash advance is and how it works to determine if it is truly the best option for your small business’ needs.

 What is a Merchant Cash Advance?

 A merchant cash advance is an amount of money that is extended to a small business meant to provide it with financing on a short term basis.
 It is a good alternative to traditional business loans because it has less strict requirements and terms and can be acquired even if your business has a short operating history and you have less than perfect credit.
 A merchant cash advance is a lump sum amount of cash that is provided to a business by a lending company and not a bank or other financial institution like with a regular business loan.
 It can be a highly convenient option for funding your small business when you need cash quickly, but it is not necessarily appropriate for everyone.

 A merchant cash advance is not like a traditional small business loan.
 Instead of serving as a loan that is required to be paid back within a set period of time and that has a high interest rate, it is essentially an advance payment against the income your business earns in the future.
 The amount of money you receive from the merchant cash advance is also based on your business’ sales through credit and debit cards.
 The provider gives you a lump sum amount that is based on your total credit and debit card sales.
 You pay this amount back automatically through a percentage of your business’ daily credit and debit card sales.